-Work on Later: If you choose to do a "walk-thru" of all schedules or one particular schedule, any schedules that you choose to "work on this later" will be flagged with a check mark in this column.
+Work on Later: If you choose to do a "walk thru" of all schedules or one particular schedule, any schedules that you choose to "work on this later" will be flagged with a check mark in this column.
 Once you enter and save data on a checked schedule, the check mark will be removed; but remember, you can always enter information on any category/schedule, as needed, until you file the report.

-GPAC: Schedule A1
+SPAC: Schedule A1

 NEW!
 Schedule A is now split into two schedules: Schedule A1 and Schedule A2.
 Enter only incoming monetary contributions on Schedule A1.
-(Non-monetary (in-kind) contributions are now entered on Schedule A2).
+(Non-monetary (in-kind) contributions are now entered on Schedule A2.)

-Schedule A1 is used by a general-purpose committee to itemize incoming monetary political contributions that exceed \$50 (or \$100 if committee qualifies) from one person during the reporting period.
-If your committee accepted other types of incoming funds (such as corporate or labor organization contributions or support, loans, or interest) or non-monetary contributions (such as in-kind contributions or pledges), enter them on the applicable schedules associated with the categories shown on the Worksheet Summary page.
+Schedule A1 is used to itemize incoming monetary political contributions that exceed \$50 from one person during the reporting period.
+If your committee accepted other types of incoming funds (such as loans or interest) or nonmonetary contributions (such as in-kind contributions or pledges), enter them on the applicable schedules associated with the categories shown on the Worksheet Summary page.

-Notice to Candidates and Officeholders: If the committee makes political expenditures or accepts political contributions in support of a candidate or officeholder, the committee must provide written notice to the candidate or officeholder who benefits from the committee's activity.
-The notice must be given before the end of the reporting period during which the committee made the political expenditures or accepted the political contributions.
-The notice must inform the person that the committee has made political expenditures or accepted political contributions on his or her behalf, and it must include the full name and address of the political committee and its campaign treasurer and an indication that the committee is a general-purpose committee).
+Notice to Candidates and Officeholders: If committee makes political expenditures or accepts political contributions in support of a candidate or officeholder, your committee must provide written notice to the candidate or officeholder who benefits from the committee's activity.
+The notice must be given before the end of the reporting period during which your committee made the political expenditures or accepted the political contributions.
+The notice must inform the person that the committee has made political expenditures or accepted political contributions on his or her behalf, and it must include the full name and address of the political committee is a specific-purpose committee.
 NOTE: Such notices are not required if the committee is the principal political committee of a political party.

 Corporate or Labor Organization Contributions or Support: Do not enter on this schedule contributions or support your committee received from corporations or labor organizations.
-A political committee that supports or opposes measures exclusively may accept monetary and non-monetary (inkind) contributions from corporations or labor organizations and must report such contributions on Schedules C1 and C2.
-A corporation or labor organization may provide monetary or non-monetary support to a general-purpose committee to: 1) finance the establishment or administration of a general-purpose committee, or 2) solicit contributions to a general-purpose committee from the employees, stockholders, or members of the corporation or labor organization and their families.
-A general-purpose committee must report such support on Schedules C3 and C4.
+A specific-purpose committee that supports or opposes measures exclusively may accept monetary and non-monetary (in-kind) contributions from corporations or labor organizations and must report such contributions on Schedules C1, C2, and D. If a committee supports or opposes a candidate or assists an officeholder, the committee may not accept corporate or labor organization contributions.